nicolamasotti/head-tracking-with-kinect-WPF/README.md

 # Head Tracking with Kinect

-This application tracks a person’s head by means of the Microsoft Kinect and sends its coordinates over the (local) network via UDP.
+This application tracks a person’s head by means of the Microsoft Kinect sensor.
+Head coordinates are sent over the local network via UDP.

 ## Requirements

-You will need a Windows 10 machine with a ‘Kinect 2 for Windows’ device connected and functioning.
+You will need a Windows 10 PC with a 'Kinect for Windows 2’ sensor connected and functioning.
-Be aware: because Microsoft has screwed up with the hardware and software requirements, this is not easy to achieve.

 ## Usage